-It’s so great how I look forward to Wednesdays – it is mid-week (and countdown to TGIF… Yay!!), it’s when the madness of the beginning of the week starts to slow down.
-What’s not to love.
-This week we’re cooking for our Recipe Wednesday: Slow Cooked Chicken Tagine, popular in the city of Rabat, capital of Morocco.
+It’s so great how I look forward to weekends (the long-awaited TGIF… Yay!!), with the madness of the week ebbed out.
+What’s not to be loved about the weekend anyway?
+This weekend, we’re cooking: Slow Cooked Chicken Tagine, popular in the city of Rabat, capital of Morocco.
 Aside from this dish, Rabat is known for its Hassan Tower, the Kasbah of the Udayas and the Mawazine cultural festival.
 If you are into historical adventures, Rabat is the place to visit.
 To see more of this fantastic city, click here.

-The recipe for today – slow cooked chicken tagine is a given seeing that we are in Morocco, home of tagines.
+The recipe for today – slow-cooked chicken tagine, aligns with what Morocco is known for, home of tagines.
 I have always found tagines a fascinating work of art of the Berber people.